dmnfarrell/snipgenie/README.md

 _The run was stopped during execution, can it be resumed?_

 Yes, by default the program won't overwrite intermediate files when re-run.
 So just run it again.
 Make sure there are no old tmp.****.bam files in the mapped folder if an alignment got interrupted.
+Variant calling can't be resumed though, so it will have to start again if interrupted.

 _My sample files are not being parsed properly._